Grassroots dictatorship: Historiography

 The concept of a "grassroots dictatorship" is utilized by Guerra to make a certain historiographic argument regarding the Cuban Revolution and the development of the post-revolutionary government.
-Various historians before Guerra, have argued as to what exactly caused Fidel Castro's political consolidation after 1959.
-Guerra presents an argument that synthesizes both "from above", and "from below" models.
-According to Guerra's model, political consolidation did not exclusively arise from the long-term plans of the Castro brothers (the "from above" model), or from political pressure and ideological dedication from the Cuban masses (the "from below" model).
-Instead, Guerra posits that political consolidation in Cuba arose from a collaboration between political officials, and the general masses.
+Various historians before Guerra have argued as to what exactly caused Fidel Castro's political consolidation after 1959.
+Guerra presents an argument that synthesizes both "from above" and "from below" models.
+According to Guerra's model, political consolidation did not exclusively arise from the long-term plans of the Castro brothers (the "from above" model) or from political pressure and ideological dedication from the Cuban masses (the "from below" model).
+Instead, Guerra posits that political consolidation in Cuba arose from a collaboration between political officials and the general masses.
 This collaboration is what makes the "grassroots" character of the "grassroots dictatorship".

-The history of the "grassroots dictatroship" in Cuba, as posited by Guerra, begins with popular support for early reforms after 1959.
+The history of the "grassroots dictatorship" in Cuba, as posited by Guerra, begins with popular support for early reforms after 1959.
 However, as some sectors of the population benefited from these early reforms, Cuba began facing external opposition from the United States.
 International troubles resulted in a singular focus on national security in Cuba, and a veneration of Fidel Castro.
 In the interests of "national security", restrictions on the press were enacted, mass celebrations of Fidelismo were conducted, and eventually citizens were deputization into the Committees for the Defense of the Revolution to spy on and expose "traitors".
-A very narrow definition of national loyalty was developed and repressive structures were designed to enshrine this loyalty against a supposed threat of U.S. invasion.
+A very narrow definition of national loyalty was developed, and repressive structures were designed to enshrine this loyalty against a supposed threat of U.S. invasion.
 According to Guerra, Cuban citizens did not resist new repressive measures because they were seen as the best method to avoid invasion.

-Guerra also alleges that the national security dogma of Cuba in the 1960s, was reflected in the writings of foreign visitors to Cuba, most exemplary in Margaret Randall, who refused to compare Cuba to dictatorships, or even the Soviet Union, because it apparently had a unique need for national security.
+Guerra also alleges that the national security dogma of Cuba in the 1960s was reflected in the writings of foreign visitors to Cuba, most exemplary in Margaret Randall, who refused to compare Cuba to dictatorships, or even the Soviet Union, because it apparently had a unique need for national security.